 1870: It was reported today that Hebrew Benevolent and Orphan Asylum has been designated by a recent act of the state legislature as one of the recipients of a pro rata share of $150,000

-1877: A review of The Life, Work and Opinions of Henrich Heine a two volume work written by William Stigand was published today.
+1877: The New York Times featured a review of The Life, Work and Opinions of Henrich Heine a two volume work written by William Stigand.

 1878: It was reported today that John Bright, who ranks with Disraeli and Gladstone as a leading English statesman is reported to have Jewish ancestry.
 According to several publications including The Examiner, one of Bright’s Quaker forbearers married “a very pretty Jewess named Martha Jacobs…Mr. Bright’s brother, what has a seat in the House of Commons is called ‘Jacob’ after the ‘pretty Jewess.’”
 This report should not be construed as being informational or complimentary since it also includes the information that Jacob Bright “has a nose duly fitted to the Anglo-Jewish role.”
 (The hooked nose Jew was a classic staple of 19th century anti-Semitism.

 1879: In New York, Judge Gildersleeve has ordered the sons of Fanny Solomon to pay $4.50 per week for her support.
 “Mrs. Fanny Solomon an aged and infirm Hebrew lady” had “instituted proceedings to compel her sons Leopold, Felix and Alfred to support her.”
 The Solomon brothers own a factory that manufactures paper-boxes.
 Mrs. Solomon contended that she destitute and that her sons had refused to provide with “the necessities of life” even though they were wealthy enough to have done so.
 The sons claimed that she was not destitute since she had savings of her own.
 They also said that she had refused their offers to come and live with them.
 Based on the decision, the Judge was not impressed by the brothers’ claims.